Follow us on LinkedIn for the latest updates

-The rolling sphere method is one of the three routes for lightning protection system design defined by IEC 62305, the international standard for lightning protection design.
-After the first step of determining the class of lightning protection decided by the Risk Assessment, the lightning protection system design can be done using the Rolling Sphere, Protection Angle method or the Mesh method.
+Lightning protection for buildings is a very crucial aspect of safety.
+The Rolling sphere method is one of the three routes for lightning protection system design defined by IEC 62305, the international standard for lightning protection design.
+After the first step of determining the class of lightning protection decided by the Risk Assessment, the lightning protection for buildings and system design can be done using the Rolling Sphere, Protection Angle method or the Mesh method.
 The system design will provide information such as the location of the lightning arresters, down conductors, earth electrodes, other equipment, and the complete Bill of Material.

 Rolling Sphere Method